scito/extract_otp_secrets/README.md

 ## Usage

+### With builtin QR decoder

+1. Open "Google Authenticator" app on the mobile phone
+2. Export the QR codes from "Google Authenticator" app
+4. Save the captured QR codes as image files, e.g. example_export.png
+5. Transfer the images files to the computer where his script is installed.
+6. Call this script with the file as input:

+    python extract_otp_secret_keys.py example_export.png

+### With external QR decoder app

 1. Open "Google Authenticator" app on the mobile phone
 2. Export the QR codes from "Google Authenticator" app
 3. Read QR codes with a QR code reader (e.g. from another phone)